mikerafati/Heroes-Of-Pymoli-Data-Analysis-PyCity-Schools-Analysis/README.md

 * As a whole, smaller and medium sized schools dramatically out-performed large sized schools on passing math performances (89-91% passing vs 67%).

 * As a whole, charter schools out-performed the public district schools across all metrics.
-However, more analysis will be required to glean if the effect is due to school practices or the fact that charter schools tend to serve smaller student populations per school. the purpos from this project:
+However, more analysis will be required to glean if the effect is due to school practices or the fact that charter schools tend to serve smaller student populations per school. the purpose from this project:
 1)Calculate the Totals (Schools and Students).
 2)Calculate the Total Budget.
 3)Calculate the Average Scores.